 Port Traffic TCP 443 Communicating with Tenable Vulnerability Management.
-TCP 8834 Communicating with Tenable Nessus Manager.
-Note: The default Tenable Nessus Manager port is TCP 8834.
+TCP Communicating with Tenable Nessus Manager.
+8834 Note: The default Tenable Nessus Manager port is TCP 8834.
 However, this port is configurable and may be different for your organization.
-UDP 53 Performing DNS resolution.
+UDP 53 External DNS support for the host that Tenable Agent is installed on.
+Several